 Fats to avoid are: any type of trans or hydrogenated fats, such as in margarines; all industrially produced, highly processed vegetable oils; any deep fried food; processed meats

-Fats to include in moderation in the context of individual dietary requirements/choices: whole organic eggs; organic yogurt and cheese; organic, ethically produced animal sources, remembering that toxins are stored in fat tissue.
+Fats to include in moderation in the context of individual dietary requirements/choices: whole organic eggs; organic yogurt and cheese; organic, ethically produced animal sources and organic cold pressed oils.
+Extra virgin olive oil is our no. 1 choice.
+Although controversial, we believe that organic coconut oil, (which is predominantly saturated fat) can also be used in moderation and has a number of unique qualities

 Biochemistry is complex, varies between individuals and research is continually emerging.
-If you have questions that have not been answered in this session, feel free to leave a comment and we will do our best to answer!
+If you have questions that have not been answered in this session, feel free to get in contact with us.